lionheart/git-bigstore/README.md

     Secret Key: XXX
     Bucket Name: my-bucket-name

 Well, that was easy!
 Your Git repository is now prepared to track big files.
 To specify filetypes to store remotely, add an entry to your .gitattributes.
-E.g., if you only want to store your big CSV files to S3, run this command in your repository root:
+E.g., if you only want to store your big archive files in S3, run this command in your repository root:

-    $ echo "*.csv filter=bigstore" > .gitattributes
+    $ echo "*.zip filter=bigstore" > .gitattributes

-After you run this, every time you stage a csv file, it will transparently copy the file to ".git/bigstore/objects" and will replace the file contents (as stored in git) with an identifier string starting with `bigstore$` and ending with the file's md5 hash.
+After you run this, every time you stage a zip file, it will transparently copy the file to ".git/bigstore/objects" and will replace the file contents (as stored in git) with an identifier string starting with `bigstore$` and ending with the file's md5 hash.

 git-bigstore won't automatically sync to S3 after a commit.
 To perform a sync, just run: